 Before recommending any regenerative treatment, a qualified provider will conduct a comprehensive screening to ensure you are a good candidate.
 This process helps identify any potential risks and confirms that the therapy aligns with your specific health needs.
 If you have an active infection, for example, you’ll need to resolve it before proceeding with treatment.
 Below are a few key groups who should approach exosome therapy with caution or may need to postpone it.
 This isn’t an exhaustive list, but it covers the most common contraindications that you should discuss openly during your consultation.

-Patients with a History of Cancer
+If You Have a History of Cancer

 If you have a current or recent history of cancer, exosome therapy is generally not recommended.
 Exosomes act as messengers between cells, carrying proteins and genetic information that influence cell behavior.
 In a healthy body, this is a good thing—they help coordinate repair and reduce inflammation.
 However, if cancerous cells are present, there’s a theoretical risk that introducing new exosomes could inadvertently carry signals that encourage those harmful cells to grow or spread.
 It’s a necessary precaution based on our understanding of cellular communication.
 Your long-term health and safety come first, so a detailed medical history review is a critical step.